 “I wish someone cared about the babies I lost too.”

 As time passes and loss happens again to us, I feel the utter despair behind her words even more.
-In the women around me, the messages asking what they should do when no one comments on their lost babies’ pictures anymore.
-The emails saying that no one wants to talk about it with them.
-The comments that push away and minimize their own loss to avoid the hurt of no one saying anything – or someone saying the very wrong thing.
+In the women around me, messages are constantly asking what to do when no one comments on their lost babies’ pictures anymore.
+The emails saying family and friends don’t want to talk about their child with them.
+The same comments that they say themselves first – to push away and minimize their own loss to avoid the hurt of no one saying anything, or saying the wrong thing.

 I’ve had both, especially after losing my twins and being pregnant with my son that we lost at 3 weeks old.
 People were tired of hearing about my loss, I was pregnant again, it was over, move on.

 100 kind comments and 1 that rips your heart to shreds.
-Guess which one often sticks?
+Guess which one sticks?

 When you lose someone you love, most of us want people to show up, hold our hands, care.
 As time passes we want them to remember.
 What I’ve learned in 2 years of grief is that we have to show others how to do this with us.
 Yes, there are some that simply know – maybe they’ve gone through a loss and maybe they are just incredibly sensitive to this.
 But most do not know.

 I still don’t know.

 I’d rather have a grieving mama say to me, “This is what I need from you today/tomorrow/next month – but it could change and I’ll tell you if you just promise to listen” than to draw back, stop talking, or become angry that I didn’t say something when she needed me to.

 I often think of the little joke we hear in relationships, where the woman gets all upset that the significant other in her life just doesn’t “know” what she wants for Christmas.
 She doesn’t want to tell him, she wants him to just get her the perfect gift.
 So she often ends up with a vacuum or a pink gun holster.

 It was the perfect gift – but only in the giver’s confused, frantic-to-please mind.